bentoml/bentoctl/.github/ISSUE_TEMPLATE/bug_report.md

 <!---
 If applicable, add screenshots, logs or error outputs to help explain your problem.

-To give us more information for diagnosing the issue, make sure to enable debug logging:
+To give us more information for diagnosing the issue, make sure to enable debug logging for both bentoctl and BentoML:

 Enable via environment variable, e.g.:
 ```
 $ git clone git@github.com:bentoml/BentoML.git && cd bentoml
-$ BENTOML_DEBUG=TRUE python guides/quick-start/main.py
+$ BENTOCTL_DEBUG=True BENTOML_DEBUG=TRUE python guides/quick-start/main.py
 ```

 Or set debug logging in your Python code: